suryaprakash737/Scalable-Survey-Analytics-Platform/README.md

    kubectl apply -f k8s/backend-deployment.yaml
    ```

-**Current Configuration:** This project is set up for Option A by default.
+**Current Configuration:** The deployed environment for this assignment uses Option A (MySQL running in Kubernetes).
+Option B is provided to document how the system could be configured per assignment instructions, but it is not currently in use.
 To switch to Option B, skip the `mysql-deployment.yaml` step and update the backend `DATABASE_URL` as shown above.

 ## Deployment